sjbrown/1kfa/mod_guide_player.md

 find the athletes worn down, their footwork less animated, and their guard drops more frequently.
-The contest is not always decided with a knockout punch, it often comes down to who can better endure the exertion.
+The contest is not always decided with a knockout punch, it often comes down to who can endure.

 In this spirit, in-game combat typically causes cards to be lost to the *Exhaustion pile*, and the players are encouraged to narrate these